CuteLeon/HackSystem/README.md

   - Similar with Command mode

-  - Support multiple Notifiaction Handlers for each Notifaction type
+  - Support multiple Notifiaction Handlers for each Notification  type

 - Event

   - `IIntermediaryEvent`

-  - Similar with combination of Command and Notifaction
+  - Similar with combination of Command and Notification

   - Multiple Event Handlers point to the same instance reference for each Event type, to process published event.